Paula’s Mountain Ridge: Your Next Amazing Tourist Destination

 Portugal, located in southwestern Europe, is known for its rich history, stunning beaches, and delicious cuisine.
 From the historic streets of Lisbon to the picturesque Douro Valley, this country offers a diverse range of experiences for travelers.
 The influence of Portugal’s seafaring past can be seen in its charming coastal towns and maritime traditions.
 Additionally, the vibrant cultural scene and warm hospitality of the locals make Portugal a popular destination for tourists from around the world.
 With its captivating mix of old-world charm and modern delights, Portugal has something to offer for every type of traveler.

-The city of Tandag is a 5th-income class component city and the capital of the province of Surigao del Sur, Philippines.
-It consists of 21 barangays with the following names: Awasian (Tandag Airport), Bag-ong Lungsod (Poblacion), Bioto, Bongtud (Poblacion), Buenavista (includes Mahayag), Dagocdoc (Poblacion), Mabua (Poblacion), Mabuhay, Maitum, Maticdum, Pandanon, Pangi, Quezon, Rosario, Salvacion, San Agustin Norte, San Agustin Sur a.k.a.
-Dawis, San Antonio, San Isidro, San Jose, and Barangay Telaje (Poblacion).
+The City of Tandag consists of 21 barangays with the following names: Awasian (Tandag Airport), Bag-ong Lungsod (Poblacion), Bioto, Bongtud (Poblacion), Buenavista (including Mahayag), Dagocdoc (Poblacion), Mabua (Poblacion), Mabuhay, Maitum, Maticdum, Pandanon, Pangi, Quezon, Rosario, Salvacion, San Agustin Norte, San Agustin Sur (also known as Dawis), San Antonio, San Isidro, San Jose, and Barangay Telaje (Poblacion).

 Guide to Tubod